Datatab

 Example Log Rank Test

-How do we compare the respective time until the filling breaks out again in the test subjects?
+How do we compare the time it takes for the filling to break out again in each of the test subjects?

-We do this with the help of the Kaplan Meier curve or with the table that is used to create this graph.
-Here, time is plotted on the x-axis and survival rate is plotted on the y-axis.
+We do this using the Kaplan-Meier curve or the table used to create this graph.
+We plot the time on the x-axis and the survival rate on the y-axis.

 What is the survival rate?
-The Kaplan Meier curve tells us how likely a filling is to last longer than a certain amount of time.
+The Kaplan-Meier curve tells us how likely it is that a filling will last longer than a certain amount of time.

-Let's say you want to know how likely it is that a filling will last longer than 5 years.
-In this case, you can read from the Kaplan Meier curve that it is 70% likely that a filling will last longer than 5 years.
+Let's say we want to know how likely it is that a filling will last more than 5 years.
+In this case, the Kaplan-Meier curve tells you that there is a 70% chance that a restoration will last longer than 5 years.

 Kaplan Meier survival time curves

-But now we want to check if there is a difference between two materials, so we enter both curves in the graph.
+But now we want to test whether there is a difference between the two materials, so we plot both curves on the graph.

-The question that the Log Rank Test now answers is: Is there a significant difference between the two curves?
-Or to put it another way: does the filling material have an influence on the "survival time" of the dental filling?
+The question that the log rank test answers is: Is there a significant difference between the two curves?
+In other words, does the filling material have an effect on the "survival time" of the filling?

 Hypotheses in the Log Rank Test

-Now we can come to the null and alternative hypothesis of the Log Rank Test.
+We can now move on to the null and alternative hypotheses of the log rank test.

 • Null hypothesis: Both groups have identical distribution curves.